Why Free Speech TV Matters More Than Ever

 The web is also under increasing attack by the relentless deployment of fake news, hacking attacks and sophisticated disinformation campaigns.

-Oxford Dictionary’s Word of the Year 2016 was “post-truth”—an adjective defined as ‘relating to or denoting circumstances in which objective facts are less influential in shaping public opinion than appeals to emotion and personal belief’.
+Oxford Dictionary’s Word of the Year for 2016 was “post-truth”—an adjective defined as ‘relating to or denoting circumstances in which objective facts are less influential in shaping public opinion than appeals to emotion and personal belief’.

 According to Buzzfeed, in the last three months of the recent presidential election cycle, fake election news on Facebook generated more engagement than stories from major news outlets such as The New York Times, Washington Post, Huffington Post, NBC and others combined.